-Organizações associadas à FSFE
+Organizações nossas associadas

-The "Association of Greek Users and Friends of Free Software / Open Source Software" (also called "Greek Linux User Group") is a greek NGO/Society, whose purpose is to promote GNU/Linux and Free Software in Greece through various activities as seminars, introduction speeches at schools, daily operation of GNU/Linux Labs around Greece and struggle for Free Software in the Greek public sector.
+The "Free Software Friends Greek Association" (also called "Greek Linux User Group" and "GNU Greece", the latter being a name given by Richard M. Stallman in June 2010) is a greek NGO/Society, whose purpose is to promote GNU/Linux and Free Software in Greece through various activities, such as seminars, introduction speeches at schools, daily operation of GNU/Linux Labs around Greece, and the struggle for Free Software in the Greek public sector.

 The goals of Irish Free Software Organisation (IFSO) are to prevent changes in legislation which would harm Free Software users and developers, and to promote awareness of Free Software among Irish computer users.

-Fundacion Via Libre -- Argentinian Foundation for Free Software
+Fundación Vía Libre – Argentinian Foundation for Free Software.

 Vrijschrift creates awareness about the economic and social meaning of free knowledge and culture for our society.
 Vrijschrift fulfills both a protecting and promoting role.
-Internationally we work together with the Foundation for a Free Information Infrastructure, the Free Software Foundation Europe, Project Gutenberg and a lot of other organisations.
+Internationally they work together with the Foundation for a Free Information Infrastructure, the Free Software Foundation Europe, Project Gutenberg and a lot of other organisations.

 Wilhelm Tux -- Campaign for Free Software.
 Swiss non-profit for Free Software.

 Wikimedia Italia is an association to further free culture in Italy, with a specific focus on Wikimedia projects (such as Wikipedia and its sister projects) and OpenStreetMap.
 Free licenses and Free Software are the foundation on which they build.